apfundst/learn-elixir/projects/easy/panagram/help.md

 ## Implementation

-Basic solution is to split the string into an array and sort that array.
-From there is should be a simple `==` comparison.
+Basic solution is to split the string into an array and filter to unique characters.
+The length of that should be the length of the alphabet